rahuldhurkunde/Eccentric-search-O3/README.md

 each of the formation models we consider.

 A preprint version of the paper is available on arXiv.
 This release contains the following:
+* Search
-* Configuration files of the search, template bank and the injections used for the analysis.
+    * Configuration files for the search, template bank, and injections used for the analysis.
+* Search results
+    * List of top candidates
-* The search sensitivity as a function of mchirp and eccentricity.
+    * The search sensitivity as a function of mchirp and eccentricity (HDF5 files).
+* Constraints
+  * Population synthesis data -- Mchirp and eccentricity samples.
+  * Noise ASDs used to compute the optimal SNRs for the idealized searches.
-* Jupyter-lab notebooks to obtain the 90 % upper limits using eccentric and mchirp distributions for a given model
+  * Jupyter-lab notebooks to obtain the 90 % upper limits on the local merger rate.
+* Measurability analysis
+  * Scripts to compute the simplified Bayesian inference.
+  * Dictionary of measurable binary sources for given SNRs (keys).

+** The simulated data for the idealized searches is not provided due to the file size limit on GITHUB.
+This can be made available upon reasonable requests

 ## License and Citation